 CopaibaComfort & CalmExcellent for supporting the musculoskeletal system, joints, and nervous system.
 Apply gently over areas of discomfort or along the spine.

-FrankincenseCellular SupportKnown as the “king of oils,” it soothes anxious feelings, supports the immune system, and promotes healthy skin.
+FrankincenseCellular SupportKnown as the “king of oils,” it supports the immune system, promotes healthy skin, and soothes anxious feelings.
 Versatile for use on aging pets.

 LavenderRelaxationIdeal for promoting healthy rest and reducing anxious feelings.
 Diffuse to create a soothing environment, or gently apply (diluted) to bedding or a bandana.

-Calming/Soothing BlendEmotional BalanceA calming blend useful for managing stress, separation anxiety, and fear of loud noises.
-Diffuse during storms or apply to your own hands and then pet your animal.
+CedarwoodGrounding & BalanceExcellent for managing stress, separation anxiety, and fear of loud noises.
+Diffuse during storms or apply (diluted) to your pet’s collar or bedding.

 Excited to Get Started?